0xabrar/FindSupports/README.md

 #####Functionality Needed
 3. Improve and error check on PlayerSystem.
-4. Integrate html and php material.
 5. Improve overall visauls.
 6. Create a script to aid in populating the database.

 #####Sprint Details
 Improve and error check on PlayerSystem:
-- mmr calculation will screw over on large dataset, improve
-- maybe add in some basic unittesting
-- make sure nothing breaks with some weird edge case shit

-Integrate html and php material:
-- all material provided as an interface from getter functions
-- add in materials from playersystems to results.php page
+- need to rate limit API calls
+- improve checks for when name doesn't exist
+- etc.

 #####Changelog
+- v2.0 Prototype functionality out.
+(March 12 2014)
 - v1.7 All backend functionality completed to work correctly.
-(March 8 2014)_
+(March 8 2014)
 - v1.3 Basic functionality with database added.
 (March 7 2014)
 - v1.2 Player class added working with API.
 (March 6 2014)
 - v1.1 Reorganized material, converted to PHP.
 (March 5 2014)